markmikkelsen/Gannet/README.md

 ## Acknowledgments

-The development and dissemination of Gannet has been supported by the following NIH grants:
+The development and dissemination of Gannet has been supported by the following National Institutes of Health (NIH) grants:

 - R01 EB016089
 - R01 EB023963